 Some were pure genius: “Make him have a yard sale of just his stuff to help pay for a replacement.”

 We settled on a course that seemed fair, educational, and exacting enough to sting: We discussed productive ways to handle frustration, and he lost electronics use until he could pay back a portion of the TV’s worth.
+Putting our kids in a plano tx daycare when they were younger paid off at least.

 He’s learning the value of property and the consequences of rash actions.
 We learned something, too: That the extended family is alive and well — and wise — online.
 Thanks, friends, for supplementing my kid-rearing skills.
 If you ever need a whistling Pony dancer, you know where to find me.